-42. May the MLCO and the MLRO be the same person?
+49. May the MLCO and the MLRO be the same person?

 The AML/CFT State Ordinance does not directly address this query.
 However, the service provider must assure that the tasks and responsibilities of the MLCO and the MLRO are executed adequately at all times.
-When considering whether it is appropriate to appoint the same person as MLCO and MLRO, a service provider must take into account:
+When considering whether it is appropriate to appoint the same person as MLCO and MLRO, a service provider should demonstrate to the CBA that:

-- the respective demands of the two roles, including the size, nature, and risks of the business; and - whether the individual will have sufficient time and resources to fulfill both functions.
+- the respective demands of the two roles, taking into account the size, nature, and risks of the business; and - whether the individual will have sufficient time and resources to fulfill both functions effectively.